Labour receives long-awaited report into antisemitism dossier leak

 Labour has received the long-awaited Forde report into the leaking of an antisemitism dossier.

-The party’s general secretary will take the document to a meeting of Labour’s ruling National Executive Committee (NEC) at 12pm on Tuesday, and will recommend that it should be published as soon as possible.
+The party’s general secretary will take the document – understood to be 138 pages long – to a meeting of Labour’s ruling National Executive Committee (NEC) at 12pm on Tuesday, and will recommend that it should be published as soon as possible.

 Martin Forde QC, a barrister and former independent adviser to the Windrush compensation scheme, was chosen by the NEC to chair an inquiry into the “circumstances, contents and release” of the dossier in 2020.